 Liquid cooling isn’t that necessary if you are going to run your computer at stock speed.
 Also, there are some air coolers that are capable of overclocking.

-These air coolers are designed to keep your system cool while running on a higher clock speed.
+These air coolers are designed to keep your system cool while running at a higher clock speed.
 Most of these coolers come with high-performance static pressure fans, which are usually 120mm fans.

 What Liquid Is Used for Liquid Coolers, Can I Use Distilled Water?